tttmmmyyyy/fixlang/Document.md

 );
 ```

-If you put these two files in a same directory and execute `fix run main.fix`, it prints:
+If you put these two files in a same directory and execute `fix run -f main.fix lib.fix`, it prints:

 ```
 This program consists of two modules, `Lib` and `Main`.
 ```

 Note that here two strings named `module_name` are defined and you can use these strings separately by writing `{module_name}::module_name`.
-Like this, module name is used as the top-level namespace of values, types and traits defined in a source file.
+Like this, module name is used as the top-level item of the namespace of values, types and traits defined in a source file.

-You can import modules defined in other source files by writing `import {path_to_source_file};`.
-If `{path_to_source_file}` starts by `./` or `../`, then it is treated as a relative path to the source file in which the import statement is written.
-In other cases, `{path_to_source_file}` is treated as a relative path to the root source file, that is, the file passed to the `fix run` or `fix build` command.

 ## Recursion